 The first course is a warm and creamy tomato bisque soup, served with a hunk of garlic toast.
 Feel free to dip the toast into your soup or to lift the bowl directly to your lips.
 Everyone else will be doing the same!

-The next course is a giant chicken wing, served on a platter with buttered corn on the cob and herb-roasted potato.
+The next course is a bountiful half of a roasted chicken, sweet buttered corn, and herb-basted potato.
 Again, pick it up and enjoy!
 (If your fingers get sticky, you can use the provided wipes).

 Your meal also comes with your choice of non-alcoholic beverage (soda or lemonade).